dleeftink/QuickSet/readme.md

 Slightly slower than `.minsum()` due to frequent copying.

 ### Sorters
+Methods for sorting and returning the set data.
+Each can be exit early by providing a maximum number of `iters`, or return items in descending order by setting its `reverse` to `true`.

 #### `.keys(iters[, reverse])`
-Method that returns all keys in the set in natural ascending order (set `reverse` to `true` for descending order).
+Method that returns all integer keys in the set in natural ascending order.
-Exit early by providing a maximum number of `iters`.

 #### `.values(iters[, reverse])`
-Method that returns all values associated with each key in natural ascending order of keys (set `reverse` to `true` for descending order).
+Method that returns all values associated with each key in natural ascending order of keys.
-Exit early by providing a maximum number of `iters`.

 #### `.entries(iters[, reverse])`
-Method that returns all key and value entries in natural ascending order of keys (set `reverse` to `true` for descending).
+Method that returns all key/value entries in natural ascending order of keys.
-Exit early by providing a maximum number of `iters`.

 #### `.sorted(iters[, reverse])`
 Implementation forthcoming.